 The Grand Inquisitor, after Dostoïevski’s The Brothers Karamazov.
 With Maurice Bénichou and Ken Higelin.

-Tierno Bokar, after Vie et enseignement by Tierno Bokar de Amadou Hampaté Bâ.
+Tierno Bokar, from Vie et enseignement by Tierno Bokar de Amadou Hampaté Bâ.

-The Grand Inquisitor, after Dostoïevski’s The Brothers Karamazov.
+The Grand Inquisitor, from Dostoïevski’s The Brothers Karamazov.

 Your hand in mine, by Carol Rocamora.